djhutchie/DS18B20-temperature/README.md

 ```
 pinouts for the sensor can be found on the web

+not sure if it is needed, but i used a 4.7k pullup resistor between the data and vin lines

 pi pins
     rpi pin 1 - 3.3v
     rpi pin 6 - GND